 1. Hobbling Yourself

 Can you walk comfortably in the shoes you’ve chosen?
 This tip is primarily for ladies who prefer tall stilettos.
 But it applies to men as well.
+There are so many poorly made shoes and boots.
+Men – if you are looking for advice on the best boots I would highly recommend checking out Stride Wise.
 Overly restrictive shoes can leave you struggling to walk by day’s end.

 Your work shoes should provide minimal traction over slick floors, so opt for a pair with soft soles when possible.
 Even after eight hours of wearing them, your toes should remain blister-free.